 Subscriber Alerts will not prevent automatic system emails from being sent (for example, to registered volunteers letting them know that they need to start the re-registration process or to applicants letting them know that their application has been returned or accepted).

 To learn more about the various AFS subscriber alerts, click on the Subscriber Alerts tab under any person's record.
 A full description of each alert can be found here as well as the date any alerts were assigned to the individual and by whom.
 Note: The person's contact log may contain additional information about why the alert was assigned.

 Sending Emails & Pulling lists that Exclude the Appropriate People

 Whenever you export a Global Link list or send an email from Global Link, a pop-up box will appear about Subscriber Alerts.
 Leaving it as-is will mean that any volunteer with a subscriber alert will not receive your message.
 You can check any boxes that do not pertain to your message.
 For example, if you are sending a message to all volunteers in your team about an upcoming potluck, you will want to make sure that volunteers with hosting-related subscriber alerts will still get your message about the potluck since your message is not about hosting.
 You would include these people by checking the boxes related to hosting subscriber alerts like this:

 Note that "No Mass Email" means the individual does not want to receive mass marketing messages from AFS-USA, but you can still send that individual a personal or local message.
-Be sure to contact your Volunteer Services Specialist (VSS) if you have any questions.

 How to Remove Alerts